-For natural wood, glazed kitchen cabinets, it’s the grain and detailing that matters.
+For a custom maple cabinet kitchen it’s the grain and detailing that matters.

 It’s rare to come across a maple kitchen with a vintage American furniture look and not find it just a trifle staid.
 But when the cabinets are exquisitely made, proportioned and glazed, the result is as timeless and as classic as this custom wormy maple kitchen in Chicago.